October 22, 2015

 - How will the childcare center handle discipline?

 While non-specialized facilities can sometimes cater to children with special needs, you must assess each provider individually, meet frequently with the person giving care, and keep the facility updated about any changes in your child.
+Do they have suitable toys?

 The center will probably also want to interview your child, spend some time with him or her, and assess the staff’s ability to care for the child.